 Bala 3 miles.
 This mid-terrace, stone-built barn conversion is one of four which are offered by Sykes Cottages, located on a 220-acre farm in the foothills of the Berwyn Mountains, 3 miles from Bala.
 This cottage near Bala is ideal for a family holiday or a cosy romantic break.
 It provides a spacious first floor family bedroom with en-suite, and a ground floor twin with a wet room next door.
 Relax in the well-furnished, open plan living area, or perhaps retire to the front patio to enjoy a drink and watch the sun setting over beautiful Mount Arenig.
 This Bala cottage is sure to entice those seeking adventure, as it is just 3 miles from Bala itself, whose watersports such as windsurfing, rafting, canoeing and fishing keep people returning to the area time and again.
 There is also the option to stay closer to home and to amble along the 1.5 mile farm track which leads from the doorstep of this Bala cottage, and explore the lovely mountainous countryside which is renowned for mountain biking.
 This is a welcoming Bala cottage, perfect for an all-year-round holiday in a beautiful part of Britain.
-Note: This cottage can be booked with refs 2826, 9245 and 9759 to accommodate 15 people.
+Note: This cottage can be booked with Refs 2826, 9245 and 9759, together they sleep 15.

 Two bedrooms: 1 x family room with 1 double and 1 single with en-suite bath, shower over, basin and WC, 1 x ground floor twin.
 Ground floor wet room with shower, basin and WC.
-Open plan living area with fitted kitchen, dining area and sitting area.
+Open plan living area with kitchen, dining area and sitting area.

 - Last minute

 - “Tegis Cottage was perfect for our all needs!”